dsholes/python-cbecs/README.md

 5. Open `examples.ipynb` and run with `data` kernel

 ## Notes
-- `examples.ipynb` is notebook for identifying "high-impact" building types
+- `examples.ipynb` is notebook that walk's through practical analysis examples in Python
 - `pycbecs` is a helper module for working with CBECS data